Public Humanities Projects

 Public Humanities Projects supports projects in three categories (Exhibitions, Historic Places, and Humanities Discussions), and at two funding levels (Planning and Implementation).
 Proposed projects may include complementary components: for example, a museum exhibition might be accompanied by a website or mobile app.

-Project topics may be international, national, regional, or local in focus, but locally focused projects should address topics that are of regional or national relevance by drawing connections to broad themes or historical questions.
-Projects that don’t address issues of concern to wider regional or national audiences might consider local sources of funding, such as their state humanities councils.
+Small and mid-sized organizations are encouraged to apply if their projects address topics of regional or national relevance by drawing connections to broad themes or historical questions.
+Projects that don’t address issues of concern to wider regional or national audiences should consider applying to Public Impact Projects at Smaller Organizations or local sources of funding, such as their state humanities councils.
 Award amounts offered to successful applicants will reflect the project’s scope and the size of its expected audiences.

 Read the Notice of Funding Opportunity to ensure you understand the expectations and restrictions for projects delivered under this grant and are prepared to write the most effective application.